AaltoRSE/niimpy/docs/User_Stories.md

 One of the measurements, the heart beat monitor, should produce data continuously.
 If there is no data for an significant period of time, she decides that data is not usable.
-To check this, she gets the ocurence metric, which returns the number of 12 minute intervals within an hour when the device was active.
+To check this, she gets the occurence metric, which returns the number of 12 minute intervals within an hour when the device was active.

 ```
   data.occurrence("HeartRate", user=niimpy.ALL)
 ```

-She then removes the data with occurence numbers less than 5.
+She then removes the data with occurrence numbers less than 5.

 ... exact commands to filter data by quality thresholds ...